deepworks-net/github.toolkit/docs/guides/understanding-fcm-bridge.md

 ### Key Principle: FCMs are Source Code

-**Critical Understanding**: Everything in the `actions/` directory is GENERATED.
-Never edit actions directly—they will be overwritten during regeneration.
+**Critical Understanding**: Generated actions (with hyphens in names) should never be edited directly—they will be overwritten during regeneration.
+Manual actions (with underscores) contain custom implementation logic.

 ```
-axioms/git/branch-operations.fcm  →  actions/core/branch_operations/
+axioms/git/branch-operations.fcm  →  actions/core/branch-operations/
        (SOURCE)                          (GENERATED)
 ```